patricktemple/350BillTracker/README.md

 ![Tracking a new state bill](demo/track-state-bill.gif)

 ## Generating a Power Hour spreadsheet
-Each week, 350 Brooklyn runs "Power Hour" phone bank sessions in which volunteers call the city council members for particular bills to ask them to sponsor the bill.
+Each week, 350Brooklyn runs "Power Hour" phone bank sessions in which volunteers call the city council members for particular bills to ask them to sponsor the bill.
 We run these off a spreadsheet where volunteers log the results of each conversation.
 This tool autogenerates the sheets along with the latest sponsorship status and contact info.